cockroachdb/docs/v20.1/create-security-certificates-openssl.md

 7. Remove the `.pem` files in the `client-certs` directory.
 These files are unnecessary duplicates of the `.crt` files that CockroachDB requires.

 ### Step 4.
-Start a local cluster and connect using the built-in SQL client
+Start a local cluster and connect using a connection URL

 1. Start a single-node cluster: